TGurl/Raylib-CPP-Starter-Template-for-VSCODE-V2/README.md

 # Adapted for my workspace
 I've adapted the source code to run on my computer.
 This repo just exists as a backup.
-Please download/clone the origina from https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE-V2 and give him  a star whilst you are there.
+Please download/clone the original from https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE-V2 and give him  a star whilst you are there.

 # Raylib-CPP-Starter-Template-for-VSCODE-V2